BanyanCo/NEAR-Bounty-Board/.github/ISSUE_TEMPLATE/-bounty-request-.md

 > Which hacker house/ hackathon and deadline date are you submitting this bounty for

 ## Bounty Amount
-> How much in total bounty in USD will you be giving out
+> How much in total bounty in USD will you be giving out.
+If you need us to assist with funding, enter "NEED FUNDING: {$IDEAL AMOUNT TO INCENTIVIZE FUNDING}"

 ## Number of Winners
-> How many prizes will be awarded
+> How many prizes will be awarded?

 ## Currency
-> What is the currency you will be distribution on; Ex; x token on X blockchain (preferabley NEAR)
+> What is the currency you will be distribution on; Ex; x token on X blockchain (preferably NEAR) Leave blank if funding is NEED.

 ## Sponsorship Agreement
-> Have you already discussed this bounty with the NEAR HACKS sponsorship coordinator nearhacks.com/contact)
+> Have you already discussed this bounty with the NEAR HACKS sponsorship coordinator nearhacks.com/contact) Leaving blank is funding is needed.

-## Sponsoring Organization
+## Organization
-> Put the name and website of the sponsoring organization
+> Put the name and website of the organization you represent.
+Leave blank if you are an individual.

 ## Rules
 > Put rules and eligibility submissions for this bounty.

 ## Github User Names of Judges
-> Put the usernames of judges for this bounty track
+> Put the usernames of judges for this bounty track.
+YOU MUST JUDGE if you submit a bounty and it gets approved with funding.